Can empathy listening skills help your relationship?

 A lot of conversations filled with “I already told you that!”?
 This breakdown of communication can derail even the best relationships and bring a lot of friction and anger into it.

-Empathetic or empathic listening skills could be the key to improving communication in your relationship.
+Empathetic or empathy listening skills could be the key to improving communication in your relationship.
 So in this post, we’ll take a lot at exactly what that is.

 If you want to strengthen your marriage, or if it’s a little rocky, then check out this free video on how to Mend Your Marriage.
 It’s from renowned marriage guru Brad Browning and he’s literally helped save thousands of marriages.